 For the next Spring 2022 retreat there is a chance to apply for a full scholarship for the workshop happening on Elba and the Mainland Retreat.

 Send the treatment of your feature script, TV pilot or a first draft of your current screenplay, a log line and biography to win this exclusive three week writing retreat on the Elba Island and the Tuscan Countryside.

 We judge each script and treatment with a point system in different categories.

 These categories include: premise-concept, presentation, structure, plot, pacing, dialogue, characters, theme and style for the screenplays.

-For treatments we judge the premise-concept, presentation and originality of the story.
+For treatments (must be detailed, and 15 - 30 pages long) we judge the premise-concept, presentation and originality of the story.